systemd/systemd/docs/ARCHITECTURE.md

 Source files found under `src/test/` implement unit-level testing, mostly for modules found in `src/basic/` and `src/shared/`, but not exclusively.
 Each test file is compiled in a standalone binary that can be run to exercise the corresponding module.
-While most of the tests can be ran by any user, some require privileges, and will attempt to clearly log about what they need (mostly in the form of effective capabilities).
+While most of the tests can be run by any user, some require privileges, and will attempt to clearly log about what they need (mostly in the form of effective capabilities).
 These tests are self-contained, and generally safe to run on the host without side effects.